County-class destroyer

 The County class was a class of British guided missile destroyers, the first such warships built by the Royal Navy.
 Designed specifically around the Seaslug anti-aircraft missile system, the primary role of these ships was area air defence around the aircraft carrier task force in the nuclear-war environment.

 Eight ships were built and entered service.
 Two served in the British naval task force in the Falklands War in 1982.
 After leaving British service, four ships were sold to the Chilean Navy and one to the Pakistan Navy.

-Design and development
+Development

 A class of ten ships was envisaged in 1958 for about £6–7.5 million each, equivalent to a costed Programme for four large, Seaslug-armed, 15,000-ton cruisers, estimated at £14 million each, based on an upgraded Minotaur-class cruiser (1951), approved for full design in early 1955.
 The final four County-class ships, with hull numbers 07 to 10, were delayed in 1960 while an anti-submarine escort carrier was considered.
 Hulls 07 and 08 were approved in 1963 as a temporary stopgap, and the ninth and tenth hulls were cancelled.